lentzi90/playground/kubevirt/README.md

 This is using EFI boot also and shows how to upload a local image through the CDI proxy.
 See https://www.home-assistant.io/installation/linux

+This has been tested in a CAPO cluster (not kind like the previous tests).

 Use CLI to upload the image:
 ```bash
 wget https://github.com/home-assistant/operating-system/releases/download/15.2/haos_ova-15.2.qcow2.xz